 His name gained even more prominence in the Civil War when abolitionists cited him as the symbol of equality.
 Martin Luther King Jr. also cited him in his 1964 speech, "Why We Can't Wait," as a man who can be respected for his contribution to history.

 Life of Crispus Attucks

-- He, along with the five others who were killed in the Boston Massacre, were buried in the Granary Burying Grounds.
-Some other notable men buried there are, Samuel Adams, John Hancock, James Otis and Paul Revere.
+He, along with the five others who were killed in the Boston Massacre, was buried in the Granary Burying Grounds.
+Some other notable men buried there are Samuel Adams, John Hancock, James Otis, and Paul Revere.

 That is really all that is known about Crispus Attucks.

 He was a free black man at a time when most black men were enslaved and must have been a respected citizen also to be employed.
 Although slavery was more prevalent in the South, New England was not free from it.